dburriss/dburriss.github.io/_posts/2018-10-16-up-and-running-with-paket.md

 ```

 ## Install fast

+> This section goes over the details of the Powershell script.
+If you are using .NET Core SDK, feel free to skip this section.

 So as I mentioned, Nuget is there by default.
 Paket is not.
 You can [install Paket manually](https://fsprojects.github.io/Paket/getting-started.html#Downloading-Paket-s-Bootstrapper) but I wanted to provide another option.
 Let's create a Powershell script to install Paket with a single line.